rust-lang/book/nostarch/chapter05.md

 it to only return the value in the field and do nothing else.
 Methods like this are called *getters*, and Rust does not implement them automatically for struct fields as some other languages do.
-Getters are useful because you can make the field private but the method public, and thus enable read-only access to that field as part of the type’s public API.
+Getters are useful because you can make the field private but the method public and thus enable read-only access to that field as part of the type’s public API.
 We will discuss what public and private are and how to designate a field or method as public or private in Chapter 7.

 > ### Where’s the -> Operator?
 >
-> In C and C++, two different operators are used for calling methods: you use
+> In C and C++, two different operators are used for calling methods: You use
 > `.` if you’re calling a method on the object directly and `->` if you’re
 > calling the method on a pointer to the object and need to dereference the
 > pointer first.
 In other words, if `object` is a pointer,